 Is vision insurance the same as health?

-Vision insurance plans are often confused with traditional health insurance, but these two types of coverage are actually quite different.
+Vision insurance plans are often confused with traditional health insurance, but these two types of coverage are quite different.
 While health insurance typically covers a wide range of medical conditions and services, vision insurance is narrower in scope.
 Rather than covering the entire body or all aspects of health, it typically focuses on providing coverage for eye-related medical expenses.

 How much do glasses cost without insurance?